rafaeldepontes/go-chat/README.md

 ---

-This repository is a hands-on technical demonstration and learning tool built in Go that focuses on real-time communication using WebSockets.
+This repository is a hands-on technical demonstration and learning tool built in Go that focuses on real-time communication using WebSockets, a asyncronous saving using RabbitMQ and Postgres for eventual consistency.

 ## Table of contents